bmpenuelas/gfcc/README.md

 | --- | --- | --- |
 | None | Checkout in the ClearCase sense. | `cleartool co -unr -nc` per element, recursively if selected. |

+If no parameters are specified, *recursive* from *cwd* will be performed.

 `-r` `--recursive` If a directory is provided (defaults to *cwd*), apply to all files and subdirectories recursively.

 `[item]` File/dir to ccheckout.